 Since the beginning of the coronavirus pandemic, COVID-19 testing capacity has improved immensely across the United States, with more than 226 million tests collected as of December 2020.
+Types of tests include the nose swab COVID test and mouth swab COVID test.
 Widespread COVID-19 testing helps prevent the spread of the virus, keeping you and your community safe.
 The CDC recommends COVID-19 testing for anyone who:

 - Experiences COVID-19 symptoms